 If you’re looking for an adorable gender-neutral option, Francis might be the way to go.
 We can’t get enough of the nicknames Frankie and Francie and appreciate that the Latin title means “Frenchman.”

-Nickname: Frenchie or Cesca
+Nickname: Georgia or Gigi

 Genevieve

-Nicknames: Gen, Gena, Eve, or Evie
+Nicknames: Gen, Gena, Eve or Evie

-A highly feminine name with many adorable nickname options, Genevieve is of French and German origins and refers to the “race of women.”
+A highly-feminine name with many adorable nickname options, Genevieve is of French and German origins and refers to the “race of women.”

 Gwendolyn